dream of red mansion cover

 At the time of writing, the film’s rating on China’s biggest review platform Douban stands at 3.4 out of 10.
 “The scenes are crude, the behavior is vulgar, and the language is coarse.
 Unbearable to watch!” reads a much-upvoted review.

 Written in the 1700s by Cao Xueqin (曹雪芹), Dream of the Red Chamber remains one of the most influential novels in China today, captivating readers with its intricate narrative, complex characters, and mystery.
-Events from the novel and characters like Jia Baoyu and Lin Daiyu have entered the everyday lexicon, and every attempt to bring this story to the big screen in the last century has struggled to make everyone happy.
+Events from the novel and characters like Jia Baoyu and Lin Daiyu have entered the everyday lexicon, and every attempt to bring this story to the big screen in the last century has struggled to satisfy everyone.
 The novel’s formidable scale, ambiguous writing style, and outsized cultural influence, as well as the legacy of a beloved 1987 TV version, have left adapters with big—maybe impossible—shoes to fill.

 Doubtful sequels